 Sainsbury’s: getting everyone talking about menopause

-Getting the conversation started about menopause is an important part of Sainsbury’s diversity and inclusion strategies.
+Getting everyone talking about menopause is an important part of Sainsbury’s diversity and inclusion strategy.

 Sainsbury’s vision is to be the most trusted retailer where people love to work and shop.

-Why was it important that we talked about menopause?
+Why was it important that we got people talking about menopause?

 We know from listening to our colleagues that they didn’t always feel confident talking about menopause in the workplace.
 We have around 184,000 colleagues, and we know that around 34,000 are of menopausal age.
 It is therefore really important to provide great guidance for our Line Managers, so that they could have open and helpful conversations now and in the future.